16 Ways To Reuse Plastic Fruit Containers Around Your Home & Garden

 Organize small toys

 Another place where plastic fruit containers are useful is in a kids bedroom or playroom.
-Use clamshell containers to organize and store toys.
-These are a great option to keep toy sets together in storage, particularly if you like to rotate out your kid's toys.
+Use clamshell containers to organize and store toys — this is a simple toy storage idea for the playroom.
+These are a great option to keep toy sets together, particularly if you like to rotate out your kid's toys.
 They're especially useful in the bathroom for bath toys since the slits allow for necessary air flow.
-At the end of the toy's time in your home, you can use them as @jbfelkgrove does, packaging them for selling at a garage sale.
+At the end of the toy's time in your home, you can also use them to pack up toys before selling them at a garage sale.

 Use as takeaway food containers for guests